tradle/mycloud/README.md

 - `warmup`: keeps lambda containers warm to prevent cold start.
 Concurrency is configurable
 - `preauth` (HTTP): generates temporary credentials (STS) for new connections from users, attaches the IotClientRole to them, creates a new session in the `presence` table (still `unauthenticated`).
 Generates a challenge to be signed (verified in `auth`) \*
 - `auth` (HTTP): verifies the challenge, marks the session as authenticated \*
-- `onconnect` (IoT): updates the user's session.
-If the user is already subscribed to the right MQTT topics, attempts to deliver queued up messages depending on the user's announced send/receive position
+- `oniotlifecycle` (IoT): manages the user's Iot session, attempts to deliver queued up messages depending on the user's announced send/receive position
-- `ondisconnect` (IoT): updates the user's session, marks the user as disconnected
-- `onsubscribe` (IoT): updates the user's session.
-If the user is already connected, attempts to deliver messages depending on the user's announced send/receive position
-- `onmessage` (IoT): processes inbound messages from the user.
-Pending validation, stores the object in `ObjectsBucket` and passes the message off to the `bot_onmessage` lambda. *Note: currently the bot_onmessage lambda is run in-process, rather than invoked through AWS Lambda*
-- `onmessage_http` (HTTP): (DEPRECATED in favor of `inbox`) same as `onmessage`, but HTTP, so it has a higher maximum payload size.
-- `inbox` (HTTP): receives batches of inbound messages (typically from other MyCloud's)
+- `inbox` (HTTP): receives batches of inbound messages (typically from other MyClouds)
-- `to-events`: replicates streams from `inbox`/`outbox`/`seals` tables to the `events` table
-- `addfriend`: add a known MyCloud to the `friends` table, so outbound messages can be delivered to them
-- `info` (HTTP): get the public information about this MyCloud - the identity, style, logo, country, currency, etc.
+- `info` (HTTP): gets the public information about this MyCloud - the identity, style, logo, country, currency, etc.
-- `bot_oninit`: initialize the MyCloud node - generate an identity and keys, save secrets and default configuration files to respective buckets.
+- `bot_oninit`: initializes the MyCloud node - generates an identity and keys, saves secrets and default configuration files to respective buckets.
 Should really be named `init` or `oninit`, but good luck getting AWS to rename something.
 - `sealpending` (scheduled): write queued seals to the blockchain
-- `pollchain` (scheduled): query unconfirmed seals
+- `pollchain` (scheduled): check the blockchain for unconfirmed seals
-- `setstyle`: update the style
-- `onmessage`: where your bot (business logic) processes inbound messages
+- `onmessage`: processes inbound messages, then hands off to synchronous business logic
-- `onsealevent`: where your bot (business logic) processes seal events (reads/writes)
-- `onmessagestream`: where the bot engine replicates sent/received data to tables (see `bucket-x` in Tables)
+- `onresourcestream`: replicates changes to immutable events table, hands off to asynchronous business logic
 - `graphql`: your bot's built-in graphql API that supports existing Tradle models and custom ones you add.
-- `samples`: generates a bunch of sample data.
-Hasn't been tested in a looooong time, so use it if you want to fix it.

-\* Note: the purpose of authentication is to know whether to send the user messages from the `outbox` table.
-Inbound messages don't require pre-authentication, as they are all signed.
+\* *Note: the purpose of authentication is to know whether to send the user queued up messages.
+Inbound messages don't require pre-authentication, as they are all signed and can be verified without the need for a session's context.*

 #### Network communication flow